foreverphoenix/the-phoenix-flavour/content/skyforge/knowledge-base/skyrim-versions.md

 Skyrim SE can be modded on a **Steam Deck**; however, there are some limitation due to the Deck running on Linux.

-{{< alert >}} While technically possible, <u>modding on PlayStation and XBOX is not comparable to modding on PC</u> due to the hard limit on space and the lack of access to the root folder which makes it impossible to use advanced mods/tools like SKSE and ENB.{{< /alert >}}
+{{< alert color="info" >}}While technically possible, <u>modding on PlayStation and XBOX is not comparable to modding on PC</u> due to the hard limit on space and the lack of access to the root folder which makes it impossible to use advanced mods/tools like SKSE and ENB.{{< /alert >}}

 ## VR

 A VR version of Skyrim was released for Windows and PlayStation VR.
 Though based on Skyrim SE, it has various technical differences, requires its own version of SKSE, and is not always compatible with Skyrim SE mods.
+I will not be able to cover VR modding on this site as I do not own a VR set.